Where can you find over 100 free high quality unit studies? Boy Scouts!

 Participation in BSA was rewarding for our family, but even if your kids aren’t Scouts (or boys!), you can use the merit badge program instead of curriculum to give your kids a great introduction to many interesting topics.
 One thing BSA understands is active learning, and many of the merit badge requirements are project-type activities with a meaningful hands-on component.
 However, many of the merit badges also have reading, writing, and research components, thus reinforcing academic skills we want our kids to practice.

 Merit badges are completely presented in over 130 merit badge pamphlets, which you can buy at your local Scouts Shop or order online from BSA for $4.99 each.

-However, the detailed requirements for each merit badge — minus the informative text that is in the merit badge pamphlets you can purchase — are available free online, and combined with the library and internet resources, will provide plenty of homeschool learning activities on their own.
+However, the detailed requirements for each merit badge — minus the informative text that is in the merit badge pamphlets you can purchase — are available free online [ED: this link is temporarily unavailable but the same content is available here], and combined with the library and internet resources, will provide plenty of homeschool learning activities on their own.

 Among the unit studies, uhhhh, I mean, merit badges that cover typical specific “school-type” subjects: engineering, energy, digital technology, mammal study, reptile and amphibian study, robotics, chemistry, astronomy, bird study, insect study, archaeology, reading, and many more.

 Among the merit badges that cover outdoor adventuring and management: forestry, camping, hiking, kayaking, swimming, climbing, cycling, fly fishing, environmental science, backpacking, archery and more.

 Those that cover life skills include personal fitness, personal management, cooking, family life, emergency preparedness, lifesaving, and citizenship.

 Along with several other types of merit badges, there are even merit badges offered that would be useful in business — entrepreneurship, salesmanship, communication, public speaking, and American business.